MxoDevops/Portfolio/README.md

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.
+To copy this project please do the following.

 1. Open this project https://github.com/MxoDevops/My-portfolio-microverse
 2. Navigate to code
-3. Then click "Download ZIP"
+3. Then click "Download ZIP" to save the code locally
-4. Then locate the file on your local machine

 ### Prerequisites

 To run this project you will need,

-1. Visual Studio Code.
+1)Visual Studio Code.

-2. knowlegde of HTML, CSS & Javascript
+1.  knowlegde of HTML, CSS & Javascript

 ### Setup

+1. Open this project on your local machine
-- Navigate to the folder on your machine then open index.html to view the project
+2. Navigate to index.html
+3. Then open it

 ### Install

 1. install VS code
 2. Install webint and styleint

-### Usage

-### Run tests

-### Deployment

-- Deployed on github pages https://mxodevops.github.io/My-portfolio-microverse/

-## Authors

 👤 **Thokozani Ngubane**